yuvalmGS/gigaspaces-wiki-jekyll/tutorials/java-home.markdown

 ---

-{%summary%}This tutorial will introduce you to the basic features of GigaSpace's XAP platform.{%endsummary%}
+{%summary%}This tutorial will introduce you to the basic features of GigaSpaces' XAP platform.{%endsummary%}